Octoberfest7/DNS_Tunneling/README.md

 ![image](https://user-images.githubusercontent.com/91164728/160323059-431413ca-b968-4410-b657-3799a291ddf4.png)

 This script will open our Base64'd payload (comp.txt) and use the "chunkstring" function (courtesy of a stack overflow post) in order to split the file up in to 255 character long chunks which we will then create TXT records with.
-Note that the IP's here are fake/random and I don't even think necessary.
+Note that the IP's here are fake/random and unnecessary.

 Looking at the produced zonefile we see our TXT records: